Ate too much, Obesity Continues to rise: Alarming Statistics Promote Change.

-Remember last year when you wake up the morning after the annual family holiday party feeling bloated; stuffed, and sluggish? because you ate too much.
+Remember how you woke up the morning after last year’s holiday party feeling bloated, bloated, and sluggish?
+It was because you’d had too much to eat.

 According to Nutrition Expert and Best-Selling Author Joy Bauer.
 One-Day Detox Plan, or Ate Too Much.